Simple Solutions for Overcoming Anxiety

 My Natural Solutions for Reducing Anxiety

-Part of my approach for overcoming anxiety was to develop guided visualizations and meditations that would put my mind at rest and prepare myself for what I was about to do — whether that be a big talk, TV interview or simply walking around a new, crowded city.
+Part of my approach to overcoming anxiety was to develop guided visualizations and meditations that would put my mind at rest and prepare me for what I was about to do — whether that be a big talk, TV interview or simply walking around a new, crowded city.
 I have been doing these visualizations for 40 years, and I attribute much of my success to them.

 Besides the guided visualizations, I also made sure I got more sleep each night and exercised three to five days each week.
 Exercising creates new GABA-producing neurons that help to induce a state of calm.
 Exercise also boosts serotonin, dopamine, and norepinephrine, which help buffer the effects of stress.

 In addition, I changed my diet.
 I reduced the amount of sugar I ate.
 There are countless studies linking a high sugar diet to poor mental health.
 Too much sugar in your blood can lead to panic attacks, depression, anger, and anxiety.